-I know I talk about it all the time, but a good diet, and I mean a good diet (not half hearted, I am trying to do it diet), can actually increase your fertility and pregnancy rates
+I know I talk about it all the time, but a good diet, and I mean a good diet (not half hearted, I am trying to do it diet), can actually assist with increased fertility and pregnancy rates

 Every day I get people ask me “What can I do to increase my fertility and my chances of pregnancy?”

 Well, I always say “How long is a piece of string?”